hpaluch-pil/nucleo-93cxx/README.md

-# How to access EEPROM 93LC66C to memory
+# How to access EEPROM 93LC66C

 Here is an attempt how to access contents of [93LC66C] and [93LC86] serial EEPROMs (see also [93LC66C PDF] and [93LC86 PDF]) into RAM of